pettarin/glyphIgo/README.md

  -l, --lookup <char>   : lookup Unicode information for character <char>, given as Unicode char or dec/hex code or exact name -d, --discover <char> : same as -l, but only print the Unicode char and name -L, --Lookup <name>   : lookup Unicode information for character <name>, with fuzzy name lookup (WARNING: very slow!)
- -D, --Discover <char> : same as -L, but only print the Unicode char and name -c, --count           : count the number of characters in the text of <ebook> (specified with -e or -p)
+ -D, --Discover <name> : same as -L, but only print the Unicode char and name -c, --count           : count the number of characters in the text of <ebook> (specified with -e or -p)

 Exit codes: